What is Cassandra Query Language (CQL)? - Amazon Keyspaces (for Apache Cassandra)

 To run CQL queries, you can do one of the following:

-• Use the CQL editor on the Amazon Web Services Management Console.
+• Use the CQL editor in the Amazon Web Services Management Console.

 • Use Amazon CloudShell and the cqlsh-expansion.

-In addition, you can access Amazon Keyspaces using the Amazon SDK and the Amazon Command Line Interface.
+In addition to CQL, you can perform Data Definition Language (DDL) operations in Amazon Keyspaces using the Amazon SDKs and the Amazon Command Line Interface.

 For more information about using these methods to access Amazon Keyspaces, see Accessing Amazon Keyspaces (for Apache Cassandra).